nearprotocol/stakewars/troubleshooting.md

 ```

 **Remediations**
 You can use `near login` again, and authorize your machine, or just copy your json key from your backups to the `~/.near-credentials/betanet/` folder.
-Previous versions of near-shell were storing credentials in the `neardev` folder, so if your account name is `nearkat.betanet` you may look for it with the command `find -name "*nearkat*.json"`, showing results as below:
+Previous versions of near-cli were storing credentials in the `neardev` folder, so if your account name is `nearkat.betanet` you may look for it with the command `find -name "*nearkat*.json"`, showing results as below:
 ```
 ./betanet/c1.nearkat.betanet.json
 ./betanet/nearkat.betanet.json